‘What Does My Video Production Journey Look Like?’

 After you first make contact with us, we develop an understanding of your business, your market, and what you want to achieve with the film.

 It’s most likely that you’re coming to us with an idea of what you want to produce.
-Maybe it’s a promo, it could use voice-over, or you might want to shoot some testimonials.
-It’s our job not to simply take it as read, but to advise what we think will work best.
+Maybe it’s a promo or video content for SEO (Search Engine Optimisation), it could use voice-over, or you might want to shoot some testimonials.
+As an experienced videography company, we understand it’s our job not to simply take it as read, but to advise what we think will work best.
 Not to re-write, but to augment.
 If something may not work practically, then we need to work that idea through.
-The last thing we want is to deliver is a product with which you are not satisfied, and saying ‘yes we can do that’ at an early stage is simply short sighted.
+The last thing we want is to deliver is a product with which you are not satisfied, and saying ‘yes we can do that’ at an early stage is simply short-sighted.
 Because as soon as you see the final film you’ll realise you can’t do whatever it was.

-But first we listen and pay good attention to what you say.
+A good video production company will listen first, pay attention to what you say and then shape your ideas.
 We want to understand what you want, and what you need.
 The kind of questions we ask will look a little like this:

 • Where will it be shown?
 Is it for the website, a trade fair, or for social media?

 • Who will see it?
-Customers, employees, general pubic and prospective customers?
+Customers, employees, general public and prospective customers?

 Quotations & Pitches